Information for On-Campus Summer Research Students

 - Prepare a one-page, single-side written description of the summer’s research that will be used for promotion of Calvin.
 The description must include: (1) title; (2) names of student and faculty mentor; (3) introduction that provides relevant background as well as a statement of the problem; (4) brief narrative that generally describes the research methods, 5) any results to date; and 6) how the research benefitted you personally.
 Your description should be accessible to non-scientists.
 Please submit an electronic copy of the summary to Beth Schoone-Jongen (email@example.com) in the Science Division Office by August 1, 2017.

-- Prepare a poster and participate in Calvin’s Research Day (October 17, 2014).
+- Prepare a poster and participate in Calvin’s Summer Research Poster Fair in October 2015.
 Detailed written guidelines for content and formatting will be sent to you during the summer.

 - Register for and present your poster at the West Michigan Regional Undergraduate Science Research Conference at Van Andel Institute.
 This is a full day conference, on a Saturday in November.)
-Students are required to attend unless they present at an alternate conference before June 2015.
+Students are required to attend unless they present at an alternate conference before June 2016.
 Students and faculty mentors must let Beth Schoone-Jongen (email@example.com) know if this is the case.

 By accepting the research position, you agree to these terms.
 Please let Beth Schoone-Jongen know if you have any questions or concerns.
 Remember, failing to complete assignments (4) – (7) as instructed will cause you to forfeit at least $200, so diligently read all emails from Beth Schoone-Jongen as they will contain important information about the specifics of these assignments.